The infinitesimal and global Thurston geometry of Teichm{\"u}ller space: Preliminaries on Thurston's metric

 \begin{definition}[maximal chain-recurrent laminations] A chain-recurrent lamination $\lambda$ on $S$ is \emph{maximal} if there are no chain-recurrent laminations on $S$ properly containing $\lambda$. \end{definition}

-\begin{remark} Thurston states in the paragraph before Theorem~10.2 of \cite{ThS} that the complement of a maximal chain-recurrent lamination $\lambda$ consists of \begin{itemize} \item ideal triangles and/or \item once-punctured monogons (the latter arises only in the setting when $S$ has cusps), as well as \item a single once-punctured bigon in the special case when $S$ is the $1$-cusped torus \footnote{Thurston does not specify this last case, and it is a consequence of the hyperelliptic involution on the once-punctured tori.
-Interested readers may consult \cite{DLRT} or \cite[Remark~3.4]{HPap}.}. \end{itemize} A careful reading of the proof of \cite[Theorem~8.5]{ThS} tells us that every complete geodesic lamination extending a specified maximal chain-recurrent lamination induces the same stretch path.
-This observation in highlighted in \cite[Corollary~2.3]{DLRT} and utilised in \cite{HPap}, and allows us to adopt the notation
+\begin{remark} Thurston states in the paragraph before Theorem~10.2 of \cite{ThS} that the complement of a maximal chain-recurrent lamination $\lambda$ consists of \begin{itemize} \item ideal triangles and/or \item once-punctured monogons (the latter arises only in the setting when $S$ has cusps), as well as \item a single once-punctured bigon in the special case when $S$ is a one-cusped torus.\footnote{Thurston does not specify this last case, and it is a consequence of the hyperelliptic involution on the once-punctured tori.
+Interested readers may consult \cite{DLRT} or \cite[Remark~3.4]{HPap}.} \end{itemize} A careful reading of the proof of \cite[Theorem~8.5]{ThS} tells us that complete geodesic laminations extending a specified maximal chain-recurrent lamination induce the same stretch path.
+This observation is highlighted in \cite[Corollary~2.3]{DLRT} and utilised in \cite{HPap}, and allows us to adopt the notation

 even when a maximal chain-recurrent lamination $\lambda$ is not complete (this arises precisely when $S$ has cusps). \end{remark}